The History and Culture of Colour

 Who the course is for

 We welcome all and are committed to fostering a positive culture and sense of community among learners and staff.
 We expect learners to treat others with dignity and respect.
-Learners must be aged 16+.
+Learners must be 16+.

 If you have a disability, learning difficulty, health condition, or personal circumstances which may affect your learning, please let us know so that we can make appropriate adjustments in accordance with the Equality Act 2010.
+Wherever possible, we mainstream adjustments in line with the University’s accessible and inclusive learning policy.

 Learners will have limited access to the University’s student support services who will signpost appropriate local sources of support.